 Another possible side effect is patchy pigmentation in the area where you have the procedure, which may decrease or disappear as time goes on.

-You don’t need to plan any downtime to recover from a dermaplaning treatment.
+You don’t need to plan any downtime to recover from a dermaplaning treatment at our Brisbane or Darwin clinics.
 You may experience redness or feel like your skin is scraped in the two or three days right after the procedure.

 You may notice that your skin looks brighter immediately after you’re finished with a dermaplaning treatment, but it often takes a few days to appreciate the full results.
 As any redness subsides, you’ll be able to see the results more clearly in the days afterward.